MoHawastaken/mohawastaken.github.io/content/authors/admin/_index.md

 My goal is developing a mechanistic understanding of deep learning that results in practical benefits.
 On the side, I am trying to improve statistical methods in climate science.
 Feel free to reach out, if you are interested in any of the two topics!

+I was recognized as a top reviewer for [NeurIPS 2024](https://neurips.cc/Conferences/2024/ProgramCommittee) and as a notable reviewer for [ICLR 2025](https://iclr.cc/Conferences/2025/Reviewers).

 Contact: mo.{last_name}@uni-tuebingen.de